theimpossibleastronaut/rmwrs/README.md

 `restore` feature.

-Running `cargo run -- <file>` will ReMove a file to a waste folder that's hard-coded in `main.rs`, and create a corresponding `.trashinfo` file into a `waste_info` directory (see source code for details).
+Running `cargo run -- <file>` will ReMove a file to a waste folder (which is specified in the test configuration file) and create a corresponding `.trashinfo` file into a `waste_parent_info` directory (see source code for details).
 Because there's no restore feature yet, if you'd like to demo or test the program, you should only use files as arguments that are not essential.
 For example:

     touch foo bar
     cargo run -- foo bar